mingyaulee/Blazor.BrowserExtension/docs/Pages/01_02_ManifestV3.md

 # Manifest V3 is supported

+> Manifest V2 is deprecated in Chromium based browsers and should not be used in new projects.

 What is Manifest V3?
 Read more about manifest V3 [here](https://developer.chrome.com/docs/extensions/develop/migrate/what-is-mv3).

 At the moment, Chromium based browsers (Chrome & Edge) have support for the manifest V3 specification and manifest V2 is deprecated.